cytoflow/cytoflow.github.io/index.md

 # Documentation

-You can find the [developer documentation at ReadTheDocs.](https://cytoflow.readthedocs.io/).
-GUI documentation for the currently selected operation or view appears in the "Help" panel in the GUI.
+You can find the [user manual and developer documentation at ReadTheDocs.](https://cytoflow.readthedocs.io/).
+GUI documentation for the currently selected operation or view also appears in the "Help" panel in the GUI.
 If you don't see a "Help" panel, make sure it's activated by going to the "View" menu and selecting "Help".